ritu-02/Address-Book/README.md

-# Developed a responsive user interface with email and phone number validation using regular expressions
+# A responsive user interface with email and phone number validation using regular expressions